Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 ## Address Editor
 1. Click the **IPI Address Editor** tab.
 2. Click the **Assign All** icon at the top.
-This will auto assign the base and range addresses associated with the AXI slaves in the block design.
+This auto assigns the base and range addresses associated with the AXI slaves in the block design.
 ## Validate the Block Design
 Validate the design in the IP integrator by clicking the **Validate Block Design** icon at the top of